Oneo64/Auldworlde/Characters/Saga.md

 ### Ljörn
 Sága thinks Ljörn is bewitched.[^1]

+### Voice
+Sága speaks in a story-like manner.
+She tries to speak confidently like Seyja, but this act drops when she's alone or with close ones.
+She tends to use the word *for* as a replacement for *as* or *because*.

 ## Abilities
 ### Physicality
 Sága sports a sword and shield, but isn't very good at it.
 She learned a move from her father, which is how to disarm someone with her weaponry.